jobor019/pyosc/maxosc/README.md

 The project is currently in development.

-Documentation is currently limited.
-Further documentation will be available later.
+Documentation is currently limited, further documentation will be available later.